Found your dream job but don't feel like you're 100% qualified? Suzanne Shannon comes to the rescue in this month's Ask a Recruiter.

 About the Author

-Suzanne is a Senior Talent Acquisition Manager with over a decade of experience at Artisan.
+Suzanne is our Senior Operations Manager at Artisan.
+She also has over a decade of experience as a recruiter at Artisan.

 She has a background in photography and is fascinated by the power of good design.
 An avid gardener and home renovator, she can build a bike from scratch, but just can't figure out how a modern TV remote works.